s4u/slf4j-mock/README.md

         </dependency>
     <dependencies>

-Please remember, that you can only have one SLF4J binding on classpath.
+Please remember, that you can only have one `SLF4J` binding on classpath, in the most case you must replace `org.slf4j:slf4j-simple` by `org.simplify4u:slf4j-mock`.

 Usually Logger are created once on start by static reference, so we must clear invocation on created mocks before each test: